 - $-$ and $-$ becomes $+$

-In addition and subtraction, both decimals and fractions can all be rephrased in this way.
+All addition and subtraction can be rephrased in this way, including decimals and fractions.
 Therefore, we can calculate as follows.

 Fractions are a little more complicated because you need to reword the signs and then adjust the denominator.
 However, calculating fractions should be taught in elementary school, so it is not difficult.